 There are three simple attitudes that parents can have to effectively engage students in art and play is :

 🔥 Expert Tip: “It’s a popular saying for children, that love for them is spelt as T-I-M-E,” says Murray.

 Sharing an anecdote Murray and Tibbles told GoStudent, that during one of their play sessions with parents and their children, a little boy told them - “I love covid because it brought special playtime with Mummy and Daddy.”
 That’s because for him covid wasn’t a scary virus, but a window of time that brought closeness with his parents, that he otherwise did not have. ⏰

-All kids need is feeling connected to their parents in a playful way.
-Even if it’s simple – like playing with pots and pans, making craft out of a toilet roll or making bubbles during dishwashing!
+All kids need is to feel connected to their parents in a playful way.
+Even if it’s simple – like playing with pots and pans, making crafts out of a toilet roll or making bubbles during dishwashing!

 Joss feels that children should be ‘swimming in a river of love.’ ❤️

 They shouldn't know exactly where the love comes from, or that there are only “love moments” in life.
 The pandemic has somehow reduced this flow of love to them.
 As kids are meeting less loved ones- from their grandparents to the friendly neighbourhood grocer.
 So that “tap” of love that now only flows through their parents is visible to children.